Speed Up Your WooCommerce Site (2024): 12 Insanely Effective Tips that Actually Work!

 Limit External Resources

-There are a number of external resources that you can use with WooCommerce such as scripts, style sheets, and fonts.
-An external resource is even Google Analytics!
+You can use a number of external resources with WooCommerce, such as scripts, style sheets, and fonts.
+Google Analytics is even an external resource!

-In order to optimize every external resource, you must limit the number to a minimum.
+To optimize every external resource, you must limit the number to a minimum.
 This external resource usually slows down your store.
-In order to minimize dependency, it is a good idea to use credible sources, such as Google Fonts, whose font-related issues are handled by the company.
+To minimize dependency, it is a good idea to use credible sources, such as Google Fonts, whose font-related issues are handled by the company.

 Limit Installed Plugins